Employees: about 150

 The late Jack A. Weil famously invented the Western snap shirt in 1946, the year he founded Rockmount Ranch Wear.

 Jack A. showed up most every day until his death at age 107 in 2008, the same year his son and colleague, Jack B. Weil, passed away.
-Today, three million shirts -- and counting -- since its founding, third-generation owner Steve Weil runs Rockmount.
+Today, several million shirts -- and counting -- since its founding, third-generation owner Steve Weil runs Rockmount.

 "My grandfather started regionally, my father pushed it nationally, and I took it international," says Steve of the short version of the company's story.
 "My father took it to places that are in no way Western.
 We're sold today in all 50 states."